 What makes a cat's digestive system healthy?

-Your cat's digestive system plays a crucial role in supporting the health of their entire body.
-But what makes these organs healthy?
+Your cat’s digestive system plays a crucial role in supporting the health of their entire body.
+What supports the health of the digestive tract?

 How your cat’s digestive system works

-Your cat's digestive system is responsible for digesting food and absorbing the nutrients the body needs.
-The gastrointestinal tract is home to microflora, also known as "beneficial" bacteria, which contribute to digestive health by remaining in balance with your cat and supporting the processing of food and nutrients.
-The digestive system also includes a dense population of immune system cells, meaning your cat's gastrointestinal tract is one of the first places an immune response occurs.
+Your cat’s digestive system is responsible for digesting food and absorbing the nutrients the body needs.
+The gastrointestinal tract is home to microflora, also known as "beneficial" bacteria, which contribute to digestive health by promoting overall health when balanced and supporting the processing of food and nutrients.
+The digestive system also includes a dense population of immune system cells, meaning your cat’s gastrointestinal tract is one of the first places the immune system encounters potential pathogens or other things that may require an immune response.

 The impact of diet on your cat’s digestive system

-A healthy digestive system in your cat is one which effectively absorbs all the components your cat needs to maintain its health.
-Their diet therefore directly contributes to the health of the digestive system and of their whole body.
+A healthy digestive system in your cat is one that effectively absorbs all the nutrients your cat needs to maintain its health.
+Their diet, including the digestibility of the diet and its nutrient composition, therefore directly contributes to the health of the digestive system and of their whole body.

-Unlike other mammals, cats are unable to synthesize certain nutrients in their body which are needed for effective functioning.
-This includes taurine—found in protein—certain fatty acids, vitamin D, and vitamin A. Your cat's diet must include these essential components to support their overall well-being and health.
+Unlike other mammals, cats are unable to synthesize certain nutrients in their body that are needed for effective functioning.
+This includes taurine—found in protein—certain fatty acids, vitamin D and vitamin A. Your cat’s diet must include these essential components to support their overall wellbeing and health.

-Cats have a high protein requirement—greater than a dog's and twice that of a human—which is used to regenerate cells in their body, including their claws, antibodies, and coat (which is made of 95% protein).
-This protein contains 11 essential amino acids, such as taurine, that a cat needs to function effectively; without it, they can suffer degeneration of their retina and heart problems.
+Cats have a high protein requirement—greater than a dog’s and a human—which is used to regenerate cells in their body, including their claws, antibodies and coat.
+This protein contains 11 essential amino acids, such as taurine, that a cat needs to function effectively; without taurine, they can suffer degeneration of their retina and heart problems.

-Fat is an energy-dense part of your cat's diet, which can contribute to overall health and the health of their digestive system; for example, your cat needs specific fatty acids to replenish their skin cells and maintain its effective barrier.
-However, fat in their diet needs to be carefully balanced—too much can lead to obesity and aggravate their gastrointestinal tract, resulting in diarrhea.
+Fat is an energy-dense part of your cat’s diet that can contribute to overall health and the health of their digestive system.
+For example, your cat needs specific fatty acids to replenish their skin cells and maintain its effective barrier.
+However, fat in their diet needs to be carefully balanced—too much fat can lead to obesity and other problems, including digestive sensitivities in some cats.

-One of the key components in your cat's diet which helps support gut health is fiber, both insoluble and soluble fiber.
-Insoluble fiber encourages regular movement of the gut and increases their stool bulk; soluble fiber acts like a "gelling" agent that can slow down gastric flow.
-A nutritionally complete manufactured food will have the right balance of these fibers to maintain good gastrointestinal health.
+One of the key components in your cat’s diet that helps support gut health is fiber, both insoluble and soluble fiber.
+Insoluble fiber encourages regular movement of the gut and increases their stool bulk; soluble fiber acts like a "gelling" agent, which can slow down movement in the stomach and small intestine.
+A nutritionally complete manufactured food will have the right balance of these fibers to maintain gastrointestinal health.

-Other important elements of your cat's diet in making sure their digestive system is healthy and able to absorb the nutrients its body needs are pro- and pre-biotics.
-These encourage the development of "beneficial" gut bacteria which contribute to your cat's digestive health, either by providing a non-digestible "platform" on which the bacteria can grow or including nutrients and micro-organisms which positively effect the existing microflora in your cat's gastrointestinal tract.
+Other important elements of your cat’s diet in making sure their digestive system is healthy and able to absorb the nutrients its body needs are prebiotics.
+These encourage the development of "beneficial" gut bacteria that contribute to your cat’s digestive health.
+Prebiotics include nutrients that positively affect the existing microflora in your cat’s gastrointestinal tract.

-Your cat's digestion is a sensitive and intricate system which needs the right care to stay healthy and effective.
-If you're not sure about the best way to support your cat's digestive well-being, speak to your vet who will be happy to advise.
+Your cat’s digestive tract is a sensitive and intricate system that needs the right care to stay healthy and effective.
+If you’re not sure about the best way to support your cat’s digestive well-being, speak to your veterinarian.